 Sleepy Hollow has an established look that Coelho captures very well.
 Both Ichabod and Leftenant maintain their familiar appearance, with Coelho even managing to work their mannerisms into the book as well.
 Beyond the expected, Coelho's illustrations boast very sharp angles, with many characters exhibiting slightly elongated body types.
 This is definitely appropriate for the demonic visitors, but it looks a little strange at some points for other characters; it's not a distraction or anything, just noticeable.
 Bonvillain's colors are very vivid, effectively showcasing effects such as lightning, police lights and fire.
 All of the coloring breathes further life into Sleepy Hollow and makes it feel like a living, breathing entity (which it largely is to some extent).

 Sleepy Hollow #1 is a great adaptation of the show that hits all the right notes.
 If you've never really checked out the show, it's a perfect primer of sorts, as it captures the tone and atmosphere very well.
 Bennett's script is very snappy and maintains that "how-is-this-happening-I-don't-care" aspect of the show.
 Coelho's art is equally as outlandish in some ways, offering almost a caricature look at Sleepy Hollow.
 Sleepy Hollow #1 is really a lot of fun and offers plenty of enjoyment if you go in knowing that you're not necessarily getting an accurate, historical representation of a folk legend.
 That's what makes it so good as a legend though, which translates into Sleepy Hollow #1.
 Plus, there's a pretty awesome short at the end by Stevenson that further captures the zaniness of the property.

-Sleepy Hollow #1 is available in stores now.
+Sleepy Hollow #1 is in stores now with interiors below.